-"Knowledge transfer – Knowledge transfer, communal strategies and ecosystem services"
+"Knowledge transfer – Knowledge transfer, municipal strategies and ecosystem services"

 Background: Currently, there is an array of strategic approaches with which cities and communities anchor the consideration of biodiversity issues for developed areas in community procedure.
 To name a few are landscape plans, green and open-space concepts, species protection programmes, and new in recent years, community biodiversity strategies.
 These approaches are met with varying resonance among planning professionals of the municipal government.
 Even landscape plans or species protection programmes do not seem suited to anchor questions of biological diversity into the mentality of citizens.
 In contrast to this, the instrument of community biodiversity strategies in combination with so-called ecosystem services would have much more to offer.